Tint Guide

 What Happens If Your Tint Is Too Dark?

-• May be required to remove illegal tint and provide proof
+• Tint removal: May be ordered to remove tint and provide proof

 Get a medical exemption and tint your windows as dark as you need.
-Starting at $225.
+Legal at traffic stops and annual inspection. $225 one-time fee.

 Get Your Virginia Tint Exemption